 Set the passwords by setting the following transactor properties:

-Set secure-access Property
+Set storage-access Property

 To enable remote access to Datomic's embedded storage, set the following transactor property: